Tuesday, 20 November 2018

 DFDS Expansion: More New Ferries on order... see 5693 see also 5500 and 5381.

 Excellent Tourist season for P&O Ferries see 5649.

 VSBW Port of Dover - Women at Work 5638.

 P&O Second Female captain see 5107.
 Also see latest 5570.

-For instant access to the items above: type the post number in the Search Engine below.
+NEW: For instant access to any item listed above - just type the post number in the Search Engine below.

 Posts are welcome.
-Max of 5 pictures preferred per day although we can occasionally stretch to 6 on special stories.
+Max of 5/6 pictures preferred although we can occasionally stretch that on special stories.